swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/reproducible-research/knitr.md

 # Literate programming in R using `knitr`

-It's easy to generate reports dynamically in R. A paradigm that originally me from Donald Knuth (Knuth, 1984).
+It's easy to generate reports dynamically in `R`.
+Literate programming is a paradigm that originally came from Donald Knuth (Knuth, 1984).

 **Basic idea:** Write **data** + **software** + **documentation** (or in this case manuscripts, reports) together.